amadesclaire/task-tracker/README.md

 Task Tracker is a command-line tool (CLI) to manage your daily tasks.
 You can add, update, delete, and list tasks, and mark them as "in progress" or "done".
 Task Tracker stores your tasks in a local `tasks.json` file.

-This was made as a part of the https://roadmap.sh/ project list

 ## Features

 - Add a task with a description.